gauravkr93/NLP-CommonsenseQA/tasks.md

 ## Shafali
 - Ran the baseline code to understand and evaluate the model we are working on.
+- Analysis of Baseline Models.
+- Analysis of one additional Model from the leaderboard.
 - Did Error Analysis for 75 samples
  - Manual analysis was done and Question Domains were added along with Comments based on what information was gathered just by looking at    the question and options.
  - Wrote a little script to perform POS tagging on the questions and the options to gather more information on the location based            question.
  - Used nltk and geotext libraries to perform the analysis based on NNP tags.
  - Wrote a little script to calculate if we can draw some inference based on word count of the questions.
 - Read a few articles to familiarize myself with the working of BERT.
+- Studied a few blogs/articles/research papers on what external knowledgebase we can use to improve our model.
+Discussed upon knowledge bases like COS-E,QA-SRL BANK,CODAH in the meeting with Kuntal.
+- Worked on understanding datasets suggested by Kuntal that we can refer for the aforementioned purpose.
+Few of the datasets I looked into were Openbookqa, arc, OMCS, verbphysics, webchild and wikitext.
+Given the inferences we gathered from error analysis I thought we could make use of verb physics dataset given how it has mapping for different object pairs.
+- Worked on how to introduce verb physics to our model.
+Refered a few papers on how external knowledgebase can be added and came up with two approaches (need to clarify on the update call).
+- Read a few papers on a few other dataset used for common knowledge extraction with included majorly on SWAG dataset.
+- Noticed that verb physics eventually ight not solve the problems because the pairings of objects are not relevant majorly to our model.
+However, accuracy can be improved if we take objects out of the questions and append additional information for those objects to our concept.
+For eg. If we some how can take the information for the object from wiki and use it.(need to discuss on the call).